-WSDOT is a nationwide leader in the design Adding dowel bars and grinding old concre of these pavements.
-Extending pavement pavement life of old concrete pavements. pavement smooth adds years to the life sustainability, while also saving money, Dowel Bar Retrofit (DBR) extends the life reduces consumption, improving on a Dowel Bar cet.
-The dowels strengthen the joint betwee hels, transfering heavy truck loads from pan L contractor installa dowel bera into a siot strofit project.
-The dowels strengthen th smoothness, structural condition and rutting to find that specific point of lowest life cycle cost.
+WSDOT is a nationwide leader in the design Adding dowel bars and grinding old concr of these pavements.
+Extending pavement and implementation of dowel bar retrofits. pavement life of old concrete pavements. pavement smooth adds years to the life sustainability, while also saving money.
+Dowel Bar Retrofit (DBR) extends the life reduces consumption, improving eet.
+The dowels strongthen the joint betwee nels, transfering heavy truck loads from pan A contractor installs downl bars into a slot tetrofit project.
+The downle strengthen th smoothness, structural condition and rutting to find that specific point of lowest life cycle cost.
 Knowing when to replace the surface course preserves the pavement, decreases resource cost.
-The lowest life cycle cost occurs when It fails and causes damage to the pavement beneath.
+The lowest life cycle cost occurs when it fails and causes damage to the pavement beneath.
 Replace the surface course too (WSPMS) increases pavement life while providing pavements at the lowest life cycle pavement repair becomes necessary.
 Each year we measure all WSDOT pavements for WSDOT's Pavement Management System soon and pavement life is wasted.
 Replace you replace the surface course just before the surface course too late and costly use and increases sustainability.